google/neuroglancer/python/README.md

 ```
 because then the server will exit immediately.

+## Mesh generation

+For segmentation volumes, mesh representations of the surface of each object can
+be generated on-demand as they are requested by the client (e.g. due to the user
+selecting a segment).
+This requires that the C++ extension module be built.
+If
+you install this Python package normally, that will happen automatically.
+For
+development, see the instructions below.

 ## Security

 By default the server binds only to the `127.0.0.1` address, and for protection